 Studies show that nearly 15% of teens have sent a sext, about 27% of teens have received one, and 75% of young adults have participated in sexting.
-According to Save the Children, the average age for the first ‘sext’ is between 14 and 16 years old, and an estimated 50,000 children were exposed to some form of sexting without their consent during childhood.
+According to Save the Children, the average age for the first sext is between 14 and 16 years old, and an estimated 50,000 children have been exposed to sexting without their consent during childhood.
 But just what is sexting?
 And how can you help your kids understand the risks?
 Let’s take a look at some helpful tips that will set you up to help protect your tweens and teens, and talk to them about the legal and emotional risks of sharing sexual content online.

 What is sexting?

 The word “sexting” is a combination of sex and texting.
 Sexting stands for the act of sending sexual or erotic text messages or emails and it often also involves sending nude or seminude photos or explicit videos via messaging services or social media sites.
 Sexting is a type of cybersex.

 Digital sexual activity is on the rise, and it can be part of a healthy relationship among adults or older teens.
 But it comes with major risks, especially for young people who likely do not have the emotional maturity or understand the potential negative consequences of sexting.
 What often starts out as a game can turn into a real drama.
 Sending messages and photographs of this type can lead to situations of sextortion, grooming or pathologies such as depression and anxiety, among others.